grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 ?
 Are you sure to deploy 1 resource, 1 type on 1 provider? › (y/N)
 ```

-At this point, you are given the opportunity to look at the what is going to be deployed.
+At this point, you are given the opportunity to look at what is going to be deployed.
 Type `y` to accept:

 ```